Researchers Confirm Disputed Viking Warrior Was a Female Because Some Just Won’t Accept It

 Artistic representation of a Viking Age warrior woman on a ship. ( Women in History )

 The belief that the woman found in Birka, Sweden was a warrior is largely based on the grave goods that were found alongside her body.
 Her high-quality weapons included a sword, armor-piercing arrows, an axe, two lances, and a battle knife.
 There were also two shields, two horses, and a war-planning gaming board with a full set of gaming pieces in the grave.
 Her clothing, including a tasselled cap, suggest the gear of a royal war leader.
 As Charlotte Hedenstierna-Jonson explained, “The gaming set indicates that she was an officer, someone who worked with tactics and strategy and could lead troops in battle.
 What we have studied was not a Valkyrie from the sagas but a real life military leader, that happens to have been a woman.”

 Reconstruction of what the grave may have looked like. ( Uppsala University )

-Although the gender stereotype for Viking Age warriors has almost exclusively described them as men, the idea of female warriors is not unknown in Norse society.
+Although the gender stereotype for Viking Age warriors has almost exclusively described them as men, the idea of female warriors is not unknown in Norse society, or in other cultures.
 For instance, Norse mythology discusses a group of figures known as Valkyries.
 Ancient Origins writer ‘Dwhty’ explained that the Valkyries were : “believed to be the handmaidens of Odin, the supreme god of the Norse pantheon.
 They were sent by this god to the battlefield to select warriors worthy of entering Valhalla after their deaths.
 The Valkyrie were portrayed as warriors, being equipped with helmets, mail-coats, and spears.”

 - Vestiges of the Vikings: Magic Buried in a Viking Woman's Grave